 After a few meetings, phone calls, notes and changes in the classroom we still didn’t feel that A was in an environment that would allow her to rise to her potential.
 We let a few months go by, which now I deeply regret, but eventually we decided to talk to her directly about homeschooling and how that would work with our family.
 She had a lot of questions and came up with many scenarios about being homeschooled, but in the end she asked Frankie and I if we thought it would be better for her.
 We had to be honest and tell her that at this time we felt it was the best thing to do.

-I was a little worried and anxious at the decision too, but we soon found resources and support online and with long distance friends that eased our minds.
+I was a little worried and anxious at the decision too, but we soon found resources and support online that helped ease our minds.
 We started to realize the opportunities that homeschool would allow our entire family.
 We would have the freedom to learn when, where, and how we chose.
 We would be able to explore, travel, and experience everything with A firsthand.
 She would be able to help guide her curriculum based on her interests and ultimately learning would be fun for her again.

 So the whole gist of why we chose to homeschool was really to make sure A was in an environment where she was happy, excited to learn and being challenged and intrigued by her schoolwork.
 Now that we’ve been into it for a few months and finished up her Kindergarten year, we are all looking forward to this fall and 1st grade.
 I’ll share more later on about why we love homeschooling so much and some of the materials and supplies we are using with our curriculum too!
 Plus we have a living list of our favorite online homeschool resources and websites – we update it frequently so be sure to bookmark it!